Huang-qy-Chi/Cox-CaseI-Change-Point/README.md

 Any unauthorized copying, modification, or distribution will result in legal consequences, and the author reserves all rights to enforce its intellectual property.

-Copyright © 2025 Qiyue Huang.
+Copyright © 2025 Qiyue Huang, created in Hong Kong, China.
 All rights reserved.

 21/08/2025, Hung Hom, Kowloon, Hong Kong, China.